These cancer communication strategies can help you learn how to write about cancer, and related topics, with empathy and sensitivity.

 Researchers used the Theory of Motivated Information Management to investigate how people at increased risk of developing hereditary cancer sought information from genetic counsellors.

 The research, published in Health Communication, suggested that a patient’s emotional response to genetic disease risk may influence their information-seeking intentions.

-8. A well-designed cancer website helps enhance bone health knowledge
+8. Well-designed cancer communication helps enhance bone health knowledge

 An online educational tool helped to promote bone health knowledge in people with prostate cancer and breast cancer, according to researchers from the MD Anderson Cancer Centre.